-% pos/mo: percent positive samples per month

-Avg: Regulatory compliance with some MCLs are based on running annual average or monthly samples

-Maximum Residual Disinfectant Level (MRDL): The highest level of a drinking water disinfectant allowed in drinking water.
-There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.

-Maximum Residual Disinfectant Level Goal (MRDLG): The level of a drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.

-Water Quality Data Table Footnotes
+n/a: Not applicable

+nd: Not detectable at testing limits
-Turbidity: Is a measure of the cloudiness of the water, and is monitored because it's a good indicator of water quality and the effectiveness of our filtration system and disinfectants.

-Unregulated Contaminants: An MCL for this contaminant has not been established by either state or federal regulations, nor has mandatory health effects language.
-The purpose for monitoring this contaminant is to assist USEPA in determining the occurrence of unregulated contaminants in drinking water, and whether future regulation is warranted.

-Sodium: No state or federal MCL for Sodium.
+- % pos/mo: percent positive samples per month - mg/l: milligrams per litre or ppm or one ounce in 7,350 gallons of water. - ug/l: micrograms per litre or ppb or one ounce in 7,350,000 gallons of water - NTU: Nephelometric Turbidity Unit, used to measure cloudiness in drinking water - pCi/l: PicoCuries per liter, used to measure radioactivity - Avg: Regulatory compliance with some MCLs are based on running annual average or monthly samples - Maximum Residual Disinfectant Level (MRDL): The highest level of a drinking water disinfectant allowed in drinking water.
+There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants. - Maximum Residual Disinfectant Level Goal (MRDLG): The level of a drinking water disinfectant below which there is no known or expected health risk.
+MRDLGs do not reflect the benefits of using disinfectants to control microbial contaminants. - Turbidity: Is a measure of the cloudiness of the water, and is monitored because it's a good indicator of water quality and the effectiveness of our filtration system and disinfectants. - Unregulated Contaminants: An MCL for this contaminant has not been established by either state or federal regulations, nor has mandatory health effects language.
+The purpose for monitoring this contaminant is to assist USEPA in determining the occurrence of unregulated contaminants in drinking water, and whether future regulation is warranted. - Sodium: No state or federal MCL for Sodium.
 Monitoring is required to provide information to consumers and health officials that are concerned about sodium intake due to dietary precautions.
-If you are on a sodium-restricted diet, you should consult a physician about this level of sodium in the water.

-Fluoride: Added to the water supply to help promote strong teeth.
+If you are on a sodium-restricted diet, you should consult a physician about this level of sodium in the water. - Fluoride: Added to the water supply to help promote strong teeth.
 The Illinois Department of Public Health recommends an optimal fluoride range of 0.9 mg/l to 1.2 mg/l.